-3. Mole Negro at Biche Pobre - Calzada Republica #600.
+3. Mole Negro from Biche Pobre - Calzada Republica #600.

 There are over 200 known preparations of mole (though 7 are most common) and most of them require 20-30+ ingredients!
 The time consuming, slow roasted sauces can take days to create.

-Mole Negro is the most common, and in my opinion, the most delicious.
+Mole Negro is the most common, and in my opinion, one of the most delicious.
 It has a great balance of sweet and savory and contains: roasted chilis, bitter chocolate, onion, garlic, cinnamon, cloves, cumin, cilantro, among other things.
 It is most often served atop chicken with rice and steaming tortillas on the side.
-My favorite version of this is at Biche Pobre, an unassuming but delicious typical restaurant that I’ve visited many times.
+My favorite version of this is at Biche Pobre, an unpretentious and delicious typical restaurant that I’ve visited many times.

 4. Tamales from Mercado Benito Juarez